GBHyland/CIC-Developer/Day1-Scripting-in-Automate.md

 // (hint: use.length to ensure there's > 0 objects in array)

-// set process variable var_currentIndex tp 0
+// set process variable var_currentIndex to 0
 // (to start the looping index at the 1st position in the array)